dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-ms-teams.md

 full_body = json.loads(raw_body)
 hook_data = full_body['data']

-# Steps derived from these commands will have their error details extracted and shown inline
+# Steps derived from these commands won't have their error details shown inline, as they're messy
-commands_to_show_logs = ['dbt build', 'dbt run', 'dbt test']
+commands_to_skip_logs = ['dbt source', 'dbt docs']

 # When testing, you will want to hardcode run_id and account_id to IDs that exist; the sample webhook won't work.
 run_id = hook_data['runId']